SatyamVyas04/Credence/public/README.md

 ## Usage

+- `fonts/`: Store all font files used in the application
 - `images/`: Store all general purpose images, photos, and graphics
 - `logo/`: Contains brand logos in various formats and sizes
 - `seo/`: Houses SEO-related files like robots.txt, sitemap.xml, and meta images